-John 16:24 Hitherto have ve asked nothing in my name; ask, and ve shall receive, that your joy may be full.
+John 16:24 Hitherto have ye asked nothing in my name: ask, and ye shall receive, that your joy may be full.

-1 John 3:1 Behold, what manner of love the Father hath bestowed upon us, that we should be called the sons of God: therefore the world knoweth us not, ls.
-43:2 When thou passest through the waters, I will be with thee; and through Is, 43:2 When you pass through the waters.
-I will be with you; and the rivers they shall not overflow thee; when thou walkest through the fire, thou
+1 John 3:1 Behold, what manner of love the Father hath bestowed upon us, that we should be called the sons of God: therefore the world knoweth us not, because it knew him not.

+Group I

+Is.
+43:2 When thou passest through the waters, I will be with thee; and through the rivers, they shall not overflow thee: when thou walkest through the fire, thou shalt not be burned; neither shall the flame kindle upon thee.